Economy of Europe: Investing and banking

 Europe's level of productive investment has lagged behind that of the United States - by two percentage points of GDP annually since 2010, according to European Commission data.
 In comparison to 2021, there is a significant increase in the proportion of enterprises citing energy prices as a limitation to investment (87%), particularly those considering it as a substantial obstacle (63%).
+The transition to cleaner energy is seen as a danger to investments by 41% of energy-intensive manufacturers in Europe, thus affecting all investment plans.
+This is compared to 31% of enterprises in non-energy heavy industries.
+For future investment plans, European energy-intensive manufacturers and firms are more interested in climate investments than non-energy-intensive enterprises, with 48% now investing and 57% planning to invest.

+Productive investment, as of 2023 (excluding housing), has been increasing as a percentage of GDP in Europe.
+There remains a gap of around 1.5 percentage points in productive investment between Europe and the United States, but this growth has helped Europe keep up with the rate of productive investment growth in the United States to a certain extent.
+Although Europe is not falling further behind like during the sovereign debt crisis, European firms state narrowing this gap as a priority.

 Infrastructure enterprises were somewhat more likely than other firms to invest insufficiently in 2022 according to survey data.
 The same was true for SMEs (21%) against large businesses (15%).
 Firms in Lithuania (28%) and Latvia (30%) are the most likely to believe they have invested insufficiently during the previous three years.
 The proportion of enterprises that believe they have overinvested was largest (but still minor) in Hungary (7%), Bulgaria (7%), and the Czech Republic (6%).

 Most companies in Central, Eastern and Southeastern Europe (59%), and the rest of the EU (57%) projected their revenues to be greater in 2022 than they were in 2019.
 COVID-19 has had a negative impact on 45% of the enterprises in those regions.
 Almost one-third of those surveyed (13% of total enterprises) did not anticipate a recovery, whereas the vast majority did.
 Even throughout the pandemic, 41% of enterprises observed an increase in revenue, and the majority of them predicted stronger sales in 2022.